 Study abroad provides students a unique opportunity to travel and immerse themselves in another culture.
-More importantly, proper advising and timely use of UC resources can ensure that coursework taken while abroad will not only enhance your overall academic experience but also ensure you remain on track for graduation.
+More importantly, proper advising and timely use of UC resources can ensure that coursework taken while abroad will not only enhance your overall academic experience but also ensure you remain on track for degree completion and graduation.

 Students can often utilize their scholarship, grant and loan aid sources from their award offer when they study abroad.
 You may even be eligible for additional UC funding sources to assist with travel costs.
 The key is to plan your study abroad experience both academically and financially.